Mesivta: Modern-day concept

-Today
+21st century

-Today mesivtas are located in cities throughout the United States that have a sizable Orthodox Jewish population.
-Since the 1980s, the number of mesivtas in the New York/New Jersey area has mushroomed.
-Whereas before there were at most a handful of schools to choose from, today every city with a religious Jewish population and nearly every township has a yeshiva high school.
-Because of the proliferation, mesivtas have developed reputations that reflect the academic level of their students.
-There are schools for metzuyanim (top learners), schools for average students, and schools for students with "serious scholastic and/or yirat shamayim (religious belief) challenges".
-Some mesivtas operate different "tracks" to satisfy a diverse student body.
+Today metivtas are located in cities throughout the United States that have a sizable Orthodox Jewish population.
+Since the 1980s, the number of metivtas in the New York/New Jersey area has grown from a handful of schools until every city with a religious Jewish population and nearly every township has a yeshiva high school.
+Because of the proliferation, metivtas have developed reputations that reflect the academic level of their students.
+There are schools for metzuyanim (top learners), schools for average students, and schools for students with "serious scholastic and/or Yirat Shamayim (religious belief) challenges".
+Some metivtas operate different "tracks" to satisfy a diverse student body.

-Mesivtas, like yeshivas, do not follow the public education schedule of terms and vacations, but organize the school year according to the Hebrew calendar.
+Metivtas, like yeshivas, do not follow the public education schedule of terms and vacations, but organize the school year according to the Hebrew calendar.
 School is in recess during Jewish holidays, and the term ends in the month of Av, the traditional break for yeshivas since the days of the Talmud.
-There is also a dress code: whereas in elementary school, boys wear more casual clothes to school, upon entering mesivta, they are expected to dress in dark pants and white shirts.
+There is also a dress code: whereas in elementary school, boys wear more casual clothes to school, upon entering metivta, they are expected to dress in dark pants and white shirts.